Farmhouse Front Doors

 Red All Over

 Touches of red on the front door, vintage signs, pots of geraniums, and pillows on a front-porch glider awaken this farmhouse with a rosy glow.
 The red accents not only pop against the white-washed siding, but they also contrast deliciously with green window trim.
+A scalloped gable up top can give your home the same farmhouse style feel.

 Twist on Tradition

 Consider this a country take on the classic red, white, and blue color scheme: Conventional red brick and white trim receive a fresh update with chalky blue on the shutters and front door.
 Its subtle contrast might've been sparked by the gorgeous hue of blue hydrangeas.
+Installing shutters on an uneven surface, such as brick, may be difficult.
+When working with these conditions, it is best to use shutter fasteners for a strong hold.

 This wood-and-glass door nearly fades into the background as it's painted the same ivory hue as the rest of the house and could easily be mistaken for a window.
 But, wall-mounted lanterns and mammoth plant pots hint at the front door's location.
+Stained wood pillars give a color contrast to this farmhouse entrance without looking grandeaur.

 Iron strap hinges and tall escutcheons backing the doorknobs on a set of double doors imparts an old-fashioned, barn-like look to this front stoop.
 Hardware is often purposefully hidden, but doesn't it make a daring design statement when it's carefully considered and meant to be noticed?
+When selecting your iron strap hinges, be sure to check the packaging for weight restrictions.
+A door that exceeds the hinge's limit could break from its post.

 Light and Shadow